cargo-bins/cargo-binstall/SUPPORT.md

 "{ repo }/downloads/{ name }-{ target }-v{ version }.{ archive-format }"
 ```

-You basically just upload the binary into bitbucket downloads page of your project,
+To setup the package for binstall, upload the binary into bitbucket downloads page of your project,
 with its name set to be `{ name }-{ target }-v{ version }.{ archive-format }`.

 #### SourceForge